marcusmchale/algrow/README.md

 of the lamina disc being consistent throughout the image stack.
 Manual procedures for segmentation and area determination in ImageJ are also time-consuming and limited to simple approaches which can fail to identify or accurately segment atypical images.
-The existing strategy also suffered from a typical issue with manual curation, the introduction of operator error and biases to area quantification.
+The interactive strategy also suffers from a typical issue with manual curation, the introduction of operator error and biases to area quantification.

 Another key issue with the manual curation pipeline using ImageJ is the requirement to load all images in a stack into memory concurrently.